SyneRBI/SIRF-Exercises/INSTALL.md

     git pull

 (You do not have to write the `nbstripout` lines on the VM, and on other systems you have to write those only once).

+### Contributing to the SIRF-Exercises

+Follow the guidelines given in https://github.com/SyneRBI/SIRF/blob/master/CONTRIBUTING.md.
+Please do follow the `nbstripout` instructions above **before** commiting any changes.